gahtan-syarif/dailygitcommands/README.md

 - `git submodule status --recursive` — show the current commit and status of each submodule

 ## LFS
-- `git lfs install` — initialize Git LFS on the current machine (only done once per machine)
+- `git lfs install` — initialize Git LFS for the current user (only done once per user)
-- `git lfs track "<pattern>"` — track matching files with LFS
+- `git lfs track "<pattern>"` — track matching files with Git LFS
-- `git lfs untrack "<pattern>"` — stop tracking matching files with LFS
+- `git lfs untrack "<pattern>"` — stop tracking matching files with Git LFS
 - `git lfs prune` — remove locally cached LFS objects that are no longer needed, to free up disk space
-- `git lfs ls-files` — list LFS-tracked files
+- `git lfs ls-files` — list files tracked by Git LFS

 > [!NOTE]
 > Git LFS is typically not included with git on Linux and MacOS and must be installed separately before these commands can be used.